 In any case, this is an important incentive for both management and owners to develop measures to reduce losses.

-On the other hand, high profits are a positive sign that can stimulate a commercial organization to expand its activities.
-The funds can be used for investment in production (according to statistics, in developed countries up to 70% of profits are allocated for these purposes) and social development, it is from them that dividends are paid to the owners of securities.
-This is the basis for updating production assets and further improving products, which over time can become morally obsolete.
+On the other hand, high profits are a positive sign that can encourage a commercial organization to expand its activities.
+The funds can be used to invest in production (according to statistics, in developed countries up to 70% of profits are allocated for these purposes) and social development, it is from them that dividends are paid to securities holders.
+This is the basis for updating production assets and further improving products, which may become obsolete over time.

 Profit can be divided into two types: